Aryan2527/js_practice/README.md

 # js_practice

-This is the beginning of my coding journey
+This is the beginning of my coding journey.

 This is my first upload to Github